MrDman1/estimator-RPA/README.md

 To add colors or new parts, edit Nuform.Core/Data/parts.csv (or update the PDF‑backed store as IT prefers):

 Include: PartNumber,Description,Units,PackPieces,LengthFt,Color,Category.

+## Developer Notes

+### Project structure

+The solution consists of two major projects:

+- **Nuform.Core** – domain models and calculation logic for RELINE / RELINEPRO jobs.
+This layer has no UI dependencies and can be tested in isolation.
+Notable types include `CeilingCalc`, `TrimPolicy`, `CatalogService` and `BomService`.
+- **Nuform.App** – a WPF application that hosts the UI.  `MainWindow.xaml` contains a
+  `Frame` which navigates between pages such as `AgentPage` and `IntakePage`.
+View models reside in `Nuform.App/ViewModels`.

+For automation beyond the estimator, see the companion `automation-foundation` project.
+It provides a FastAPI service, a Redis/RQ worker and Playwright scripts to drive Maximizer and NSD.
+You can integrate those workflows by wiring the buttons on `AgentPage` to call into the automation APIs or run the worker locally.

+### Extending the automation agent

+`AgentPage.xaml.cs` contains stubs for the two new automation workflows.
+To implement file‑based automation:

+1. Create a new WPF page (e.g. `FileInputAutomationPage`) that lets the user select a PDF, Word document or `.sof` file.
+2. Parse the document using Python (see `automation/estimate_parser.py` for an example) or a .NET PDF/text library.
+3. Submit the parsed data to your downstream systems via HTTP or call into the `automation-foundation` API.

+Similarly, calculator‑driven automation can read data from the existing view models (`CalculationsViewModel`) and dispatch them to external systems.

+### Packaging and deployment

+To produce a distributable build, run `Build.bat` at the root of the repository or compile `Nuform.App` in Release mode via Visual Studio.
+The published app will include the WPF executable, dependency DLLs and the `Data/parts.csv` catalog.

+### Removing patch files

+All historical patch files have been deleted from this repository.
+If you need to refer to previous fixes, check the commit history in your source control system.
+The code now reflects the latest logic for ceiling orientation, H‑Trim pack sizes and trim length decisions.

 Key categories: Panel, J, Corner90, CrownBaseBase, CrownBaseCap, Cove, Drip, F, H, Accessory.Plugs, Accessory.Spacers, Accessory.ExpansionTool, Accessory.ConcreteScrews, Accessory.StainlessScrews.